Arivaca Pollinator Pathway Project Mural

-Draft of a mural of a butterfly on a building.
+Daytime mural with a monarch butterfly on a sunflower

-The mural will be painted between August 30th and September 2nd, 2023 by Paul Pablo during his stay in Arivaca, with the steering committee members serving as his assistants.
-A community celebration will be held on September 3rd at the Arivaca Dancehall, that will include an educational presentation by staff from the Tohono O’odham Museum & Cultural Center and a lively waila music performance by Gertie and the T.O.
-Boys!
+The mural was painted from August 30th and September 2nd, 2023 by Paul Pablo during his stay in Arivaca, with some of the steering committee members serving as his assistants.
+A community celebration was held on September 3rd, 2023 at the Arivaca Dancehall, that included the mural dedication, an educational presentation by staff from the Tohono O’odham Cultural Center and a return of artifacts to the Tohono O’odham that had been found stored inside the Arivaca Dancehall.
+The grand finale of the day was a lively waila music performance by Gertie and the T.O.
+Boyz, that got everyone kicking up their heels on the dancefloor!

 Finding the Mural